seanmwalker/pegs-and-jokers/README.md

 ## Getting Started

+This application will run on Windows, Mac and Linux.

+Assumptions:

+You have modern development tools.

+ - If on windows, you use a nicer command line prompt: https://conemu.github.io/
+ - You have installed git / git bash on your machine: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+ - You have installed Node.js.
+Use the latest LTS version: https://nodejs.org/en/download/
+ - You have a code editor.
+I recommend considering: https://code.visualstudio.com/download

 Enter the following commands (assumes you have git installed and are using http, feel free to use ssh keys as well)
 ```
 git clone https://github.com/seanmwalker/pegs-and-jokers.git